iCreature/pageforge/docs/introduction.md

-# Introduction to DocuForge
+# Introduction to PageForge

-DocuForge is a powerful document generation library designed to create professional PDFs with consistent styling, logo placement, and proper page numbering.
+PageForge is a powerful document generation library designed to create professional PDFs with consistent styling, logo placement, and proper page numbering.
 It's built to be easy to use while offering powerful customization options.

 ## Core Philosophy

-DocuForge is built on several key principles:
+PageForge is built on several key principles:

 1. **Simplicity**: Create professional documents with minimal code
 2. **Consistency**: Ensure logos, headers, and footers appear consistently across pages